snap-stanford/GIB/README.rst

    git submodule init; git submodule update

+(If showing error of no permission, need to first `add a new SSH key to your GitHub account <https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>`_.)

-The repository also has the following dependencies:
+The repository also has the following dependencies, and please refer to the respective page to install:

 - `PyTorch <https://pytorch.org/>`_ >= 1.4.0